Enjoy an exclusive lunch overlooking the ultimate symbol of everlasting love, the Taj Mahal

 A journey through tea plantations and lushly blanketed steeply rising hills takes you to picturesque Nuwara Eliya after an early lunch at Ramboda Falls.
 A tour of Nuwara Eliya reveals a town awash with British nostalgia, while the higher altitude offers a mild climate, perfect for exploring this picturesque town on foot.
 Enjoy a very typically English high tea this evening, sampling 15 tea varieties, homemade strawberry jam, chocolate cake, and cucumber sandwiches.Daily :

 After breakfast you’ll travel to Colombo, an ancient harbour city known to Indian, Greek, Persian, Roman, Arab, and Chinese sea traders for more than 2,000 years.
 More recently Colombo was an important strategic port for the Portuguese, Dutch and British colonial powers.
 Today Colombo is the capital of Sri Lanka, and you can relax and unwind in the epitome of luxury this afternoon at your iconic hotel, which overlooks the Indian Ocean.
+For dinner tonight, head to Ministry of Crab to experience famous Sri Lankan dishes.

 Stay: Colombo, Galle Face HotelDaily :